Brand Strategy & Positioning

 Your brand voice should emerge naturally once you have your values and actions.
 It’s not about choosing a “personality” from a list of archetypes.
 It’s about communicating in a way true to the character you’ve already established.

 When the Swedish oat milk brand Oatly first appeared, its voice was quirky, self-aware, and slightly anti-corporate.
 It felt authentic because they were a challenger brand taking on the massive dairy industry.
-Their packaging and ads reflected the mindset of the people running the company.
+Their packaging and ads reflected the mindset of the company’s leadership.

 The key is that their voice was an extension of their mission and culture, not a clever marketing layer painted on top.
 You can’t fake this.
 Adopting a witty, informal voice will feel jarring and false if you’re a serious, data-driven financial firm.
 Your voice must match your actions.